-Partners and staff are assigned to engagement teams based on the individuals' experience, competencies and grade.
+Partners and staff are assigned to engagement teams, based on the individuals' experience, competencies and grade.

 In addition, for certain types of work we specify levels of experience and specific additional training to make sure that the individuals are competent to undertake that type of work.
-In some areas, formal accreditation is needed, for example only accredited individuals can lead or undertake certain types of work such as pensions and charities audits, capital market transactions and due diligence work.
+In some areas, formal accreditation is needed, for example only accredited individuals can lead or undertake certain types of work such as capital market transactions and due diligence work.